wp-plugins/altos-toolbar/readme.txt

 2. Altos Toolbar / Screenshot #2

 == Changelog ==
+= 1.5.1 =
+* Redo toolbar plugin to agree with TinyMCE version 4.x

 = 1.5.0 =
 * Updated icons and confirmed working with 3.6